Guy Magar Dared to Dream About a Film Career

 “Now, 28 years later, I am still head-over-heels in love with Jacqui.
 But then, suddenly, Jacqui was diagnosed with leukemia.”

 And so began a medical journey to find a clinical trial to heal Jacqui.
-This amazing true story of a cutting-edge stem cell transplant at City of Hope will contribute to future medical healing protocols in America.
+This amazing true story of a successful cutting-edge stem cell transplant at City of Hope will contribute to future medical healing protocols in America.